Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 molecules which are changed in the process.
 The authors are

-discussing the conversion of 25OHD to 1,25OHD, which is a crucial early
+discussing the hydroxylation of 25OHD to 1,25OHD, which is a crucial early

 step in autocrine signaling.
 There are multiple 1-hydroxylase enzyme